 - 1. What are the steps to the assessment sequence? - 2.
-How is a pulse located on an adult, a child and an infant? - 4.
+How is a pulse located on an adult, a child and an infant? - 3.
+What technique assists the rescuer in placing an unresponsive person on his back? - 4.
 What is agonal breathing? - 5.
 When should the recovery position be used? - 6.
 When should the recovery position not be used?